Testing common approximations of neutrino fast flavor conversion: Reversibility

 In the upper panel of Fig.~\ref{fig:reversibility} for $t\in[0,2400]$, QKE and QKE + homogenization quasi-statically zeroes out the ELN--XLN crossing generated by the heavy-neutrino injection in the dashed beam.
 In this process, not only is the angular distribution affected, but spatial flavor structure is also generated.
 The BGK solution also zeroes out the crossing but fails to generate this spatial flavor structure and converges to a different asymptotic state.
-At $t=2400\,\mu^{-1}$, the dynamics switches from emission to absorption of heavy neutrinos in the dashed beams.
-Although absorption does not induce an ELN--XLN crossing nor instabilities, QKE still exhibits flavor conversion.
-The absorbed heavy neutrinos in the dashed beam are balanced by transferring electron neutrinos to other angular directions.
+At $t=2400\,\mu^{-1}$, the dynamics switches from injection to removal of heavy neutrinos in the dashed beams.
+Although removal does not induce an ELN--XLN crossing nor instabilities, QKE still exhibits flavor conversion.
+The removed heavy neutrinos in the dashed beam are balanced by transferring electron neutrinos to other angular directions.
 This flavor conversion can be rooted in the spatial flavor structure generated by previous instabilities.
-When the system is homogenized in QKE + homogenization and BGK or QKE + $P_\perp$ randomization, the condition that leads to flavor conversion disappears, and the system is driven solely by the heavy-neutrino absorption.
+When the system is homogenized in QKE + homogenization and BGK or QKE + $P_\perp$ randomization, the condition that leads to flavor conversion disappears, and the system is driven solely by the heavy-neutrino removal.
 Homogeneous subgrid models fail to capture flavor conversion arising from the spatial flavor structure legacy of previous instabilities.

-The same number of heavy neutrinos are emitted and absorbed, although in simulations with flavor conversion they may be completely absorbed before reaching the number originally emitted.
+The same number of heavy neutrinos are injected and removed, although in simulations with flavor conversion they may be completely removed before reaching the number originally injection.
 The classical solution is reversible in the sense that the final and initial states are identical.
 There is a tendency in the QKE solution to maintain reversibility, but this is not completely achieved.
 QKE + homogenization, BGK and QKE + $P_\bot$ randomized are not reversible at all.